4awpawz/trio/README.md

 ## Includes

-Includes are either markdown files or HTML files whose content are copied into mashups.
-They are commonly used to copy common blocks of content that are shared among numerous pages, such as for site-wide headers and footers.
+Includes are either markdown files or HTML files that you can declare in your page fragments and page templates whose content is copied into mashups.
+They are used to copy commonly used blocks of content that are shared among numerous pages, such as for site-wide headers and footers for instance.

-Includes can also optionally contain YAML front matter.
+__!__ _Includes can optionally contain YAML [ front matter ](#front-matter) so therefore they also support JavaScript callbacks._

-Below is an example of an include file named *source/includes/header.html* with YAML front matter whose content is used as a site-wide header:
+Below is an example of an include file named *source/includes/header.html* with YAML front matter declaring a JavaScript callback and whose content is used as a site-wide header:

 ```html
 <!--